Part 2: Solutions

 • โœ“How to leverage the Malaysian environment for English acquisition

-Whythe 'home environment'makes a difference in English proficiency
+Whythe "Home Environment"Makes a Difference in English Proficiency

 1

-Review the English input environment at home
+Review the English Input Environment at Home

-One area where a big difference tends to emerge in English acquisition is the 'amount of input at home.'
-In particular, Japanese content such as Japanese YouTube, Netflix, gaming commentary, and Japanese social media is now easily accessible.
-Of course, maintaining Japanese is important too, but many families who want to improve their children's English make a conscious effort to increase the amount of English contact at home.
+One area where significant differences in English acquisition tend to emerge is the "amount of English input at home."
+In particular, Japanese content โ€” such as Japanese YouTube, Netflix, gaming commentary, and Japanese social media โ€” is now easily accessible.
+While maintaining Japanese is of course important, many families who want to improve their children's English are mindful of increasing the amount of English exposure at home.

 • English audio + English subtitles

-• Reading aloud from English books
+• Read-alouds from English books

 • English podcasts

-By incorporating these into daily life, it becomes easier to naturally increase the amount of English input.
-Additionally, when parents show that they themselves are learning English, it can have an impact on their child's motivation.
+Incorporating these into daily life makes it easier to naturally increase the amount of English input.
+In addition, showing children that parents themselves are learning English can sometimes have a positive effect on the child's motivation.

 2